Table of Contents

 Fictionary Rules Summary

 According to the standard fictionary rules, use 3*3 sheets to write down definitions on it.
 The game begins with choosing a reader and every player gets a chance to be a reader in every round.
-There lies no advantage in becoming a reader earlier or the later.
-The reader chooses out the word from dictionary and people must write false definitions to that word even if they know what the actually the definition is.
+There lies no advantage in becoming a reader earlier or later.
+The reader chooses out the word from the dictionary and people must write false definitions to that word even if they know what the actually the definition is.

-When you are a reader, look through the dictionary and choose a word which is humorous but strange at the same time so that people cannot guess the definition or have to go through the hard time.
+When you are a reader, look through the dictionary and choose a word which is humorous but strange at the same time so that people cannot guess the definition or have to go through a hard time.
 When all players are done writing their false definitions, they must submit their sheets to the reader.

 The turns are rotated in clockwise, most of the times but this rule is not compulsory to follow.
 It is better to play more than one rounds when you are a group of seven to eight people.
 However, the standard factionary rules are to play the game with two full rounds.
-Please, use the neat handwriting so that reader ca read out the definition correctly or else they can be charged for bluffing.
+Please, use the neat handwriting so that reader can read out the definition correctly or else they can be charged for bluffing.
 Both forged and correct definition must be read twice so that people have enough time to make a guess for the right definition.

 You score a point every time someone votes for your phony definition.
 If you vote for the actual definition you will score two points.
 A reader scores the point when nobody votes for the actual definition and these scores are equal to the number of players that are stumped in the round.

 For example, if seven players are in the game then the reader will get a score of six because none of the six players were able to guess the correct definition.
 This might be in favor of reader or might not be because it is the only way a reader can score points any round.
 Let us tell you a rule or scoring strategy that you might not find anywhere else.
 A good strategy to earn points is to vote for your own definition if you think you cannot guess the right definition.